diskuv/dkml-compiler/src/p/ocaml-common-4_14-a10-bx32.md

 the [32-bit string word overhead](#in-memory-representation) is padded with zero-length arrays which each occupy 1 header word and 0 field words.
 So:

 - 1 `string` value is unmarshalled which occupies the denser 64-bit word size.
-- N zero-length `string` values are unmarshalled to pad the N words of 32-bit string word overhead.
+- N zero-length `array` values are unmarshalled to pad the N words of 32-bit string word overhead.

 During the first major garbage collection cycle after unmarshalling, the zero-length arrays will be garbage collected since there will be no references to those strings.

+The patch has C comments with a proof that there is a non-negative overhead for strings in the bx32 ABI compared to the b64 ABI.
+So a procedure to fill the overhead with 1-word, zero-length `array` values is well-defined.

+### Custom Blocks

+There is a non-negative overhead for bx32 custom blocks that is similar to the [32-bit string word overhead](#in-memory-representation).

+The overhead, like for [strings](#strings), is filled with zero-length `array` values.

+The patch has C comments with a proof that there is a non-negative overhead for custom blocks in the bx32 ABI compared to the b64 ABI.
+So a procedure to fill the overhead with 1-word, zero-length `array` values just like was done for [strings](#strings) is well-defined.

 ### Floats